 In higher altitudes, heat will cause ice formation, which can lead to leaks especially when snow collects on your roof.

 Furthermore, if the hot air cannot escape, it will infiltrate into your home and, unfortunately, overheat it.
 As a result, you’ll be forced to use your air conditioner more than necessary.
 This is why insulating your attic is critical.
-It will help your home to be more energy-efficient and lessen the likelihood of roof leaks, in the event of a snowstorm.
+It will help your home to be more energy-efficient and lessen the likelihood of roof leaks, in the event of a rainstorm.

 Look for any Flaws or Signs of Decay